kammitama5/kammitama5.github.io/_posts/2018-8-17-Friday-August-17th.md

 - I'm *exhausted*.
 The funny thing is, I'm getting up tomorrow to go the Farmer's Market and a Hack day!
   I had a *lot* of fun today!
 I can't even explain it all, but I met so many people, and I even made it into two talks! (including the keynote!).
 I just had a great time at this conference!
+- Oh, I'm also in a video!
+I was interviewed for the conference, too! :D Manish went out of his way in the middle of the craziness to also make sure I was having a good time.
+It was just really conscientious of them.
+  I'm really thankful they were so welcoming to me.
+I had fun at this conference, and it was the right size.

 ## Here are some photos!